petesouth/shygames-enemywave/README.md

 It gets launched by gohttp.

 #### Here's how you can use this to bundle your game.
 ##### Purpose is so you can bundle a web game as a downloadable game and it plays on the users box.
 Sorta like Electron.  but this is way more light wieght.
+Doesn't require npm etc. to be installed on a box.
+Golang and Windows browser CSHarp will support Ubuntu, Windows (default) and Mac IOS.
 - Compile gohttp copy that you your webgames root directory (index.html should live there).
 - Compile and copy the Windowbrowser into the same directory.
 - Run gohttp this will start up a local host web server and launch the Windowbrowser to play the game in the window broser.
+- Same deal with the shygames Native.
+This is just a react-native program running react-native-http-server and react-native-browser streteched over.
+Running a web game url